 State water plan staff have been instrumental in raising awareness of Missouri River issues by sponsoring five Missouri River Constituency Conferences.
 Staff have also evaluated regional water supply needs, developed a joint Department of Natural Resources / Department of Economic Development analysis report entitled Rural Water Systems Project , and analyzed the impacts of the flood of 1993 Flood Report Analysis .
 Copies of the Flood Analysis Report , Quick Guide to Missouri Water Resource Agencies , 1990 Pre-Annual Status Report , 1993 Water Activities Report, and 1996 through 2004 Water Resources Law Annual Reports along with all other State Water Plan publications are available from the MGS publications repository.

-This Web page is but one of several avenues of public involvement being pursued by DNR in formulating the State Water Plan.
+This Web page is but one of several avenues of public involvement being pursued by the department in formulating Missouri's water plan.

 The department has completed a series of seven technical assessment documents to provide basic information about Missouri's streams and rivers, groundwater, water use, water quality, interstate water issues, hydrologic extremes, and water law.

 This water supply inventory and assessment serves to identify and discuss in detail the individual components that comprise and affect water resources and supply.